Richard Gough (Welsh footballer): Football career

-Tom Gough played for Oswestry Town between 1877–1887.
+Tom Gough played for Oswestry Town between 1877 and 1887.
 He first played as a half-back before eventually becoming a goalkeeper.
 He won the Welsh Cup with Oswestry (then named Oswestry White Star) in 1884.

 After retiring from playing he became a referee, and took charge of two international games.

 He also became president of the Shropshire FA.

 In 1911 he became president of the Football Association of Wales.

 Cricket career

 Gough was also a cricketer who played at county level for Shropshire between 1884 and 1903 and at club level for Oswestry.
 Two brothers, Walter George (1857-1908) and Herbert (Bert) Gough (1873-1954) also played at both levels.